Adopt best practices for each process

 The desire for improvement in the management of skills

-Measuring employee aspirations
+Reckoning employee aspirations

-The skills transverse
+The transversal skills

 The Strategic Workforce Planning